 Major Charles Whittlesey, the commander, knew right where his men were located.
-It was their higher headquarters who weren’t sure where they were.
+It was their higher headquarters that weren’t sure where they were.

 And Whittlesey was only the commander of the 1st Battalion of the 308th Infantry Regiment.
 The regiment’s 2nd Battalion was also present, along with a company from the 307th Infantry Regiment.
 But as senior officer, Whittlesey took charge.

-The American First Army had kicked off its offensive in France’s Meuse-Argonne region with a goal of reaching the city of Sedan and cutting the railroad which supplied German armies in France.
+The American First Army had kicked off its offensive in France’s Meuse-Argonne region, with a goal of reaching the city of Sedan and cutting the railroad that supplied German armies in France.

-They were to attack regardless of whether or not they lost contact with units on their left or right.
+They were to attack regardless of whether they lost contact with units on their left or right.

 The 2nd Battalion was led by Capt.
 George McMurtry.
-McMurtry, a Harvard graduate was a Wall Street lawyer like Whittlesey as well.
+McMurtry, a Harvard graduate, was a Wall Street lawyer, like Whittlesey.
 But McMurtry had combat experience.
-He’d served in the 1st U.S. Volunteer Cavalry – known more familiarly as the Rough Riders—during the Spanish American War and had fought in the Battle of San Juan Hill.
+He’d served in the 1st U.S. Volunteer Cavalry -- known more familiarly as the Rough Riders -- during the Spanish-American War and had fought in the Battle of San Juan Hill.

-The attack commenced at 6:30 a.m. in foggy and wet weather of that cool October morning.
+The attack commenced at 6:30 a.m. in foggy and wet weather on that cool October morning.

 They drove north to their objective on high ground beyond the Charlevaux.
 Whittlesey sent back word that they had broken through the German lines.